makspll/bevy_mod_scripting/docs/src/Summary/running-scripts.md

 In order to handle events in the same frame and not accidentally have events "spill over" into the next frame, you should make sure to order any systems which produce these events *before* the event handler systems.

+# Commands

+You can also use manually issued `RunScriptCallback` commands to trigger script callbacks as well.
+These must be run from a exclusive system, or via a any other system but with limited access to the world (See the `WithWorldGuard` system param, which will allow you to create a `WorldGuard` and use it to run the commands)